 Fanatec has assured buyers that the DD1 is not only compatible with all their peripherals that are currently on the market, but with all the peripherals Fanatec will make in the future.
 That includes any Fanatec wheel rim, which can be changed out with ease using the base’s quick release system, as well as their handbrake, shifter, and pedals.
 This is particularly important because the reason a lot of people go with the DD1 is for its seamlessness with other products in the Fantec ecosystem.

-Both the Simucube 2 Pro and Simucube 2 Sport are excellent direct drive wheels which follow in the footsteps of the legendary Simucube 1.
+Both the Simucube 2 Pro and Simucube 2 Sport (the entry level model) are excellent direct drive wheels which follow in the footsteps of the legendary Simucube 1.
 Perhaps not as well-known as Fanatec, this wheel from Granite Devices will have you loving every second of the ultra-accurate direct drive force feedback it shoots back at you.

 Thanks to the natural signal processing the Simucube 2 employs, you will be able to feel the force feedback exactly as was intended by the physics engine of your sim game.
 Of course this means the wheel is only as good as the game you’re running but it means that the game you’re running can perform exactly as it was meant to.
 Natural sign processing also includes natural damping, inertia and friction filters.
-Coupled with the robotics grade angle sensors which grant unmatched angle precision, every damp part of the track, every time you graze the gravel when you understeer a turn, every little physical phenomenon will be indistinguishable from its real world counterpart.
+Coupled with the robotics grade angle sensors which grant unmatched angle precision, every damp part of the track, every time you graze the gravel when you understeer a turn, every little physical phenomenon will feel incredible.
 The added benefit of the passive cooling system also means that your wheel will consume less and make less noise, allowing for a totally immersive experience.
 All in all, a great choice.

-In terms of appearance, the Simucube 2 models are pretty good looking.
+In terms of appearance, the Simucube 2 models are pretty good looking and also boast solid build quality.
 There’s also a wide range of compatible third party wheel rims, including popular Formula-style wireless rims from Ascher-Racing.

 The Fanatec Podium DD2 can simply be described with one word: excellence.
 Imagine taking the intense torque of the DD1, dialling it up a bit, and adding a few new features.
 To be precise, the DD2 has improved torque, cool carbon fiber plates, and a two-in-one kill switch and remote power button.